 Not much interrupts the runner’s lifestyle at Falls Creek.
 It is pretty much run, rest, eat, repeat from day one of stay to departure.
 Nirvana for aspiring distance champions – and aren’t or weren’t we all, aspiring that is – boring as bat s**t for anyone else.
+There are many ultra-marathon footwear in the market today and one of the best is Tarkine shoes.

 New Year’s Eve has been the one constant exception that proves the rule.
 It’s celebrated with what passes for gusto, the one accepted late night for the year for even the most ascetic and obsessive amongst the distance running fraternity.